fairtracks/omnipy/CONTRIBUTING.md

 - To install git hooks that automagically format and lint before every commit:
   - `pre-commit install`

+- To update pre-commit-managed dependencies to the latest repos' versions:
+  - `pre-commit autoupdate`

 - In PyCharm -> File Watchers:
   - Click arrow icon pointing down and to the left
   - Select `pycharm_file_watchers.xml`